rcook/blog-rcook-org/_posts/2022-02-26-cymbal-choke-reaper-ezdrummer.md

 - Reaper
 - EZdrummer
 ---
-About ten months into the [Great Catalysm][covid-19] (that catalysm, not [this one][russian-invasion], sigh), I decided that I needed to start doing something with my time while in lockdown.
+About ten months into the [Great Catalysm][covid-19] (_that_ catalysm, not [this one][russian-invasion], sigh), I decided that I needed to start doing something with my time while in lockdown.
 So, off I went onto the Internet to buy myself an electronic drum kit&mdash;an [Alesis Nitro Mesh kit][nitro-mesh]&mdash;which has been a huge amount of fun.
-I've logged more than 400 unbroken days on [Melodics][melodics] learning to play and now I'm a reasonably competent bedroom drumm.er
+I've logged more than 400 unbroken days on [Melodics][melodics] learning to play and now I'm a reasonably competent bedroom drummer.

-Unfortunately, I have neglected all of my recording projects due to creative blocks or fatigue or mental exhaustion or something.
+Unfortunately, I have neglected all of my recording projects due to creative block or fatigue or mental exhaustion or something.
 Anyway, I'm planning to get back into it.
 A little task I've set myself is to (re)learn is how to get drums into [Reaper][reaper] and, thence, into [EZdrummer 2][ezdrummer].
 I've been playing around with incorporating [cymbal chokes][cymbal-choke] into Reaper since the Alesis drum module doesn't send the same kind of MIDI data that EZdrummer expects.
 So, in this post I'm going to document how I do this for posterity by reverse-engineering some stuff I programmed into Reaper previously.

 The easiest way I've found is to add MIDI poly aftertouch events.
 Here's the MIDI event editor in Reaper: